irakliskhirtladze/Secure-Key-Exchange/readme.md

 shared key that they can use for secure communication.

 ### Example Scenario
-1. User A and User B Register:
+1. User A and User B Register and log in to their accounts.

 2. User A Creates a Channel: